Road cycling training camps 2022: what you need to know

 Read our Calpe destination and ride guides for more information.

 It's a quick flight to Nice from the UK and the airport is close to the city, which makes it super accessible.
-Nice is good for pro spotting, has great weather all year around (though can be chilly early in the year) and has good riding even in mid winter: you can often still ride the Col de la Madone (926m) and Col d’Eze (502m) when there’s snow higher up.
+Like Girona, Nice is also good for pro spotting.
+It has great weather all year around (though can be chilly early in the year) and has good riding even in mid winter: you can often still ride the Col de la Madone (926m) and Col d’Eze (502m) when there’s snow higher up.
 There’s also the coast route to Italy or west into the L’Esterel National Park.
-Nice is a good option if you’re with non cyclists as it's is such a cosmopolitan city.
+Nice is a good option if you’re on holiday with non cyclists as it's such a cosmopolitan city.

 Read our Nice and Côte d'Azur cycling guides for more information.